One on One Mentoring Overview

-STEP 4: In June, the matches will be announced via email.
+STEP 4: The matches will be announced via email.

-STEP 5: In late June, an online webinar will explain the program and answer your questions.
+STEP 5: An online webinar will explain the program and answer your questions.

-STEP 6: In July, the pairs begin meeting and commit to 2 hours per month – either 30 min/week or 60 min/biweekly.
+STEP 6: The pairs begin meeting and commit to 2 hours per month – either 30 min/week or 60 min/biweekly.

-STEP 7: In August, pairs will define and report their initial goals.
+STEP 7: Pairs will define and report their initial goals.